-When called upon to haul people and cargo rather than deliver impressive performance numbers, the Mustang Convertible functions fairly well - the rear seats can hold two small adults in a pinch (though long journeys aren't recommended), and the trunk offers a respectable 9.7 cubic inches regardless of whether the top is up or down.
+When called upon to haul a full load of sun-worshippers and cargo rather than deliver impressive performance numbers, the Mustang Convertible functions fairly well - the rear seats can hold two small adults in a pinch (though long journeys aren't recommended), and the trunk offers a respectable 11.4 cubic feet of stowage space.

 Trim Level Breakdown

-The Ford Mustang Convertible V6 is offered in base and Premium trim levels.
+The Ford Mustang Convertible is offered in two trim levels: Base and EcoBoost Premium.

-All Mustang Convertibles are fitted as standard with dual front and side airbags in addition to traction and stability control systems and a tire-pressure monitoring system.
+All Mustang Convertibles are fitted as standard with dual front and side airbags and a driver knee airbag in addition to traction and stability control systems, a post-crash alert system and a tire-pressure monitoring system.